dantan123/CS50/README.md

 to prevent over-reliance on certain units

 ### Key Observations:
-One of the key objectives of this project is to investigate the effects of varying the parameters inside a convolutional neural network (CNN).
+One of the key objectives of this project is to investigate the effects of tuning hyperparameters inside a convolutional neural network (CNN).

 In general, it can be observed that increasing the number of convolutional and pooling layers also increases the accuracy of the model.
 This is achieved by applying the